This post may contain affiliate links, meaning I may get a small monetary kickback. More info

 - Things I forgot previously

-One of the things I love about the watch?
-The ability to dictate.
-I pick up my wrist, tap the face to wake it up, and then say, "Hey Siri, remind me to text Chris about my local SEO idea for his business" or whatever comes to mind.
-Then when I get back to a computer, I do those things.
+The ability to dictate at any moment is so powerful.
+You can pick up your wrist, tap the face to wake it up, and then say, "Hey Siri, remind me to do that really awesome thing when I get home" or whatever comes to mind.
+Then when you're home, you can be reminded automatically to do that thing.

-All in all, the Apple Watch is a huge win for me and living intentionally.
+All in all, the Apple Watch is a huge win for intentional living.

 Pin for later

-With a few simple tweaks and habit changes, I'm enhancing my life with the Apple Watch.
-I now have an improved relationship with technology: it is a tool and not my boss.
+BUT, with a few simple tweaks and habit changes, you can enhance your life with the Apple Watch.
+You can have a healthy relationship with technology: technology as a tool, and not your boss.

 Do you have an Apple Watch?
 How has it affected your life?
 How do you stay mindful with technology?